deflect-ca/deflect-api/docs/INSTALL.md

 docker compose up -d --build
 ```

+Several container will be launched by using the above command:

+- web: django app
+- db: mysql, exposing 3306
+- nginx: reverse proxy, exposing port 80
+- rabbitmq: celery queue, exposing port 5672 and 15672
+- worker: celery

 ### Setup

 If you are launching deflect-core for the first time, it is required to migrate the database and collect the static file, as well as setting up an admin account